1. Introduction

 Tasks are the elementary unit of work which represents a specific instance of an executable code.
 Dependences let the user annotate the data flow of the program, this way at run-time this information can be used to determine if the parallel execution of two tasks may cause data races.

 The goal of OmpSs-2 is to provide a productive environment to develop applications for modern High-Performance Computing (HPC) systems.
 Two concepts add to make OmpSs-2 a productive programming model: performance and ease of use.
 Programs developed in OmpSs-2 must be able to deliver a reasonable performance when compared to other programming models targeting the same architecture(s).
-Ease of use is a concept difficult to quantify but OmpSs-2 has been designed using principles that have been praised by their effectiveness in that area.
+Ease of use is a concept difficult to quantify but OmpSs-2 has been designed using principles that have been praised for their effectiveness in that area.

 In particular, one of our most ambitious objectives is to extend the OpenMP programming model with new directives, clauses and/or API services or general features to better support asynchronous data-flow parallelism and heterogeneity.
 These are, currently, the most prominent features introduced in the OmpSs-2 programming model: